Eating Vegan Would Honor the Compassionate Naturalist's Legacy

 Everyone can celebrate “Sow Kindness—Go Vegan” Day by trying our city’s wonderful selection of vegan foods.
 Delicious plant-based options can be found at locations across the city, from the Cheesy Quinoa Sandwich at Loving Cafe to the vegan brunch with tofu scramble, doughnuts, and spinach pie at Pembroke Bakery and Cafe and the Zucchini Noodle Bowl at Jai Juice.
 And our supermarkets are full of vegan options, from fresh produce to the tasty Beyond Burger and more.

-Promoting vegan eating addresses environmental concerns, since, as you may know, the United Nations stated that a global shift toward a vegan diet living is necessary in order to combat the worst effects of climate change, and switching to a plant-based diet is even better for the environment than switching to a hybrid car.
+Promoting vegan eating addresses environmental concerns, since, as you may know, the United Nations stated that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change, and switching to a plant-based diet is even better for the environment than switching to a hybrid car.
 By declaring September 26 “Sow Kindness—Go Vegan” Day, you’d also be supporting local businesses and residents’ health, since vegans have a lower risk of suffering from obesity, diabetes, heart disease, and cancer, which are some of the biggest killers in this country.
 Fort Wayne was ranked 36th on the list of the Fattest Cities in America in 2017, and by promoting vegan eating, you’d take our great city from one of the fattest to one of the fittest in no time.

 I hope you’ll embrace the compassion embodied by Johnny Appleseed and declare September 26 “Sow Kindness—Go Vegan” Day.
 I look forward to hearing from you soon.
 Thanks for your time and attention.